Tyler-Foreman/kickstarter-analysis/README.md

 ## US Theater/Play - Subcategory Analysis

 While it is important to know how many theater campaigns have been started in the US on Kickstarter, Kickstarter does classify 3 subcategories under the parent category for theater.
 Since Louise is looking to create a Kickstarter campaign for her upcoming theater play - I looked to narrow this data even further.
 I created a new worksheet for a new pivot table and chart that housed subcategory statistics to be able to narrow my search for theater/play campaigns in the US.
 I was able to find out that most of the campaigns in the US for the parent category theater, are in fact campaigns for plays.
-Based on the chart below, you will see that
+This can be seen in the chart below.

 ![Theater Play Campaigns in the US](/Theater_Play_Campaigns_US.png "Theater/Play Campaigns in the US")